This is the 3rd chapter of the Dash Tutorial.

 .

-In some cases, you might have a “form”-type pattern in your
+In some cases, you might have a “form”-like pattern in your

 application.
-In such a situation, you might want to read the value
+In such a situation, you may want to read the value

-of the input component, but only when the user is finished
+of an input component, but only when the user is finished

-entering all of his or her information in the form.
+entering all of their information in the form rather than immediately after

 external_stylesheets = ["https://codepen.io/chriddyp/pen/bWLwgP.css"]